syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### showAddDialog()
 {:#methods:showadddialog}

-To show the dialog to add new task to the TreeGrid.
+To open the dialog to add new record/row in TreeGrid.

-Usage: we can able to open add dialog box dynamically.
+Usage: we can able to open add dialog dynamically.

 #### Example